kiwitcms/kiwitcms.github.io/content/2021-11-01-how-many-subscriptions.markdown

 > Our mission is to transform the testing process inside your organization.
 > You don't have to do it alone!
 Let us help you!

---
-> Note that Kiwi TCMS is still working to clearly define our value proposition
-> and support offering for large organizations!
-> [Tell us]({filename}pages/support.markdown) what are you looking for!

 Number of testers
 -----------------